 The lack of emphasis in the highs can distort the sounds of musical instruments like strings and cymbals.
 On high volume, the claps in Frank Oceans Pyramids all but disappeared after their initial hit.
 There’s none of the reverb I’m used to hearing.
 It’s all pulled back to avoid harshness, which is good if you’re going to be playing games with the volume blasted (again, don’t do that).

-Though I’m not entirely sold on the build quality of the Razer Nari Ultimate—especially at the price of $199—I have to admit I really enjoyed using them.
+Though I’m not entirely sold on the build quality of the Razer Nari Ultimate—especially at the price of $199 USD—I have to admit I really enjoyed using them.
 Though you can use them for music (and I used the hell out of them for that if you can’t tell), they’re made to provide another layer of immersion when gaming… and they do the trick.
 Now to be fair: I’m no gamer.
 I own a MacBook Pro, not a PC.
-And I ditched my PS4 in favor of a Nintendo Switch.
+I also ditched my PS4 in favor of a Nintendo Switch.
 So as proud as I am of my Splatoon 2 skills, I’m probably not the person that is going to get the most out of these headphones.
-And yet I still like them.
+And yet I still liked using them.
 Sure, they don’t sound as great as you’d expect when listening to music, but if they’re anything, they’re fun.
 And what is gaming supposed to be if not fun?